 Arguments are healthy!
 Disagreeing and resolving that disagreement is an important process in any relationship, especially when two people are getting to know each other better and better as they move toward a lifelong commitment.

-If the arguments are punctuated with name calling, dishes are flying across the kitchen, or fists are slamming down on the counter or the wall (or worse), then this could be a red flag.
-Throughout your life together, you will have to disagreements and conflict.
+If the arguments are punctuated with name-calling, dishes are flying across the kitchen, or fists are slamming down on the counter or the wall (or worse), then this could be a red flag.
+Throughout your life together, you will have disagreements and conflicts.
 It’s just a fact of life.
 Be sure that both of you are set up to handle it in a healthy way.